QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 The **Sprint backlog** is a list of tasks that the **dev team** took from the product backlog.
 These are the **tasks that they are planning to do during the sprint**.
 Tasks are split into smaller tasks, each ideally taking a few hours and up to one day to be marked as "done".

-Each developer is taking tasks according to their **capacity**.
-This is the sum of the **complexity** of tasks they picked in the previous sprint.
+Each developer takes on tasks according to their **capacity**.
+This is the sum of the **complexity** of the tasks they picked up in the previous sprint.

 <details class="details-e">
 <summary>Whiteboard</summary>